CtrlK

 Trigger Term Quality

-Explicitly lists natural trigger phrases users would say: 'evernote environments', 'evernote staging', 'evernote dev setup', 'multiple environments evernote'.
-Also includes natural terms like 'dev', 'staging', 'production environments'.
+Includes explicit natural trigger phrases like 'evernote environments', 'evernote staging', 'evernote dev setup', 'multiple environments evernote', plus terms like 'dev', 'staging', 'production environments'.
+These are terms users would naturally say.

 3 / 3